Nelleke20/notebook.buurtenrecommender/README.md

 >    'geluid_van_weg']

 #### Results
-to do: write up cosine similarity results
+For each buurt we recommend 3 neighborhoods that are look a likes based on the input variables above:

+<p align="center" width="100%">
+    <img width="75%" src="img/buurtrecommender.png">
+</p>

+To visualize relevant info, I decided to select 5 variables that are demonstrated per buurt.
+However, note that the anlaysis is done on all the variables and not just these 5.

 #### Application
-Two options
+Two options:
 1. demo streamlit app via their cloud: https://utrechtbuurten.streamlit.app/
 2. Run or deploy docker app with fastapi backend and streamlit frontend (docker compose up).

-<p align="center" width="100%">
-    <img width="75%" src="img/buurtrecommender.png">
-</p>

 #### Tech and Tools
 recommender systemts, streamlit, fastapi